-- Biomedical robots: We are dedicated to designing, creating, and guiding miniaturized robots capable of performing biopsy, diagnostics, and therapeutic tasks within the body’s natural openings.
-Our mission is to redefine the limits of biomedical tools by developing compact, portable devices for minimally invasive procedures.
-With a passion for innovation, we explore diverse methods to construct functional miniature systems adaptable to various scenarios, spanning advanced materials, manufacturing, electronics, and AI.
-Our efforts aim to introduce groundbreaking therapy methods and usher in the next generation of biomedical devices, ultimately enhancing patient comfort and improving quality of life.
+Biomedical Robots (Micro/Nano- and Meso- scale): We design and guide miniaturized robots capable of performing biopsies, diagnostics, and therapeutic tasks within the body.
+Our goal is to redefine biomedical robots and tools by developing compact, portable devices for minimally invasive procedures.
+We explore various methods to create functional miniature systems adaptable to diverse scenarios, incorporating advanced materials, manufacturing techniques, electronics, and AI.
+Our work aims to introduce groundbreaking therapies and advance the next generation of biomedical devices, ultimately improving patient comfort and quality of life.

-- Relevant fundamentals: We are intrigued by a multitude of questions, such as the integration of intelligence on a miniature scale, the emergent intelligence displayed by ordinary organisms in crisis, the intricacies of highly sensory skin, the capacity of simple neurons to manifest advanced intelligence through connections, and so on.
-These queries motivate us to bridge the gap between scientific inquiry and engineering innovation, drawing upon disciplines like Electrical Engineering, Mechanical Engineering, Computer Science, and Materials Science, to emulate nature’s mechanisms in an engineered context.
-As we unravel the mysteries that nature holds, we anticipate that our explorations will not only expand our understanding but also spark novel pathways for advancements in robotic development.
-With an unwavering commitment to discovery, we embark on a journey to unearth these unknowns and channel our excitement into the realm of possibility.
+Relevant Fundamentals: We are captivated by a variety of questions, such as how to integrate intelligence on a miniature scale, the emergent behaviors of simple organisms under stress, the complexities of highly sensory skin, and how basic neural connections can yield advanced intelligence.
+These inquiries motivate us to bridge scientific research and engineering innovation, drawing from fields like Electrical Engineering, Mechanical Engineering, Computer Science, Materials Science, and so on.
+By emulating nature’s mechanisms in engineering contexts, we aim to unravel its mysteries, expand our understanding, and spark new pathways for robotic advancements.
+With a steadfast commitment to discovery, we embark on a journey to explore the unknown and channel our enthusiasm into transformative possibilities.

 Contact